 What to Do

-Haridwar's main attractions are its temples (particularly Mansa Devi temple, where the wish fulfilling goddess resides), ghats (steps leading down to the river), and Ganges River.
+Haridwar's top attractions are its temples (particularly Mansa Devi temple, where the wish fulfilling goddess resides), ghats (steps leading down to the river), and Ganga River.
 Take a holy dip and cleanse your sins.

-The main ghat is known as Har ki Pauri, meaning "footsteps of Lord Vishnu".
-It's said that Lord Vishnu came and left his footprint on a stone wall there.
-As the sun sets, head to Har ki Pauri ghat to witness the captivating Ganga Aarti (prayer ceremony) at around 6-7 p.m. every night.
-Fiery lamps combined with the chanting of mantras, clanking of bells and enthusiastic crowd, is very moving.
+As the sun sets, head to Har ki Pauri ghat to witness the captivating Ganga Aarti (prayer ceremony) at around 6-7 p.m. every night depending on the time of year.
+Fiery lamps combined with the chanting of mantras, clanking of bells and enthusiastic crowd, is very powerful and moving.

-Haridwar is a great place to come if you've got an interest in Ayurvedic medicine, as many roots and shrubs that are grown in the Himalayas are readily available there.
+If you're interested in Ayurvedic medicine, you'll find many roots and shrubs that are grown in the Himalayas readily available there.

 Where to Stay

-Haridwar hotels are all about location, location!
+Haridwar is quite spread out and hotels are all about location, location!
 There are plenty of options but you'll want to stay somewhere along the river to really enjoy and appreciate Haridwar.
-These top Haridwar hotels for all budgets are all well positioned and decent.
+These Haridwar hotels for all budgets are all well-positioned and decent.